P-Michele/CTF/GoogleDorking.md

 - **Google Hacking Database:**
   Visit the [Google Hacking Database](https://www.exploit-db.com/google-hacking-database/) for a comprehensive set of search queries used for finding security-related information.

-This guide serves as an introduction to using advanced Google search operators to improve search effectiveness and locate specific types of content more efficiently.